TalEliyahu/awesome-business-of-cybersecurity/README.md

 ## **Introduction**

-> **Investment Disclaimer**: This list is for informational purposes only and should not be construed as financial advice.
-Always do your own research before making investment decisions.
 Cybersecurity is a growing and dynamic industry as organizations worldwide invest heavily to protect their networks, data, and devices from evolving threats.
 This repository provides a curated collection of publicly traded cybersecurity companies, research tools, and resources to help investors and enthusiasts better understand the financial landscape of cybersecurity.

 ---